jeanduong0929/Documentations/next/next.md

 Make a div to wrap the modal.
 This div is for blurring out the background

-**NOTE:** If the modal is a child element, the parent element make have overflow-visible, so the child can overlap the parent
+**NOTE:** If the modal is a child element, the parent element make have `overflow-visible` so the child can overlap the parent

 ```typescript
 <div className="absolute | bg-gray-500 backdrop-blur-sm | w-full h-full | top-0 left-0">